 Creating Peace Within Yourself

-"It is understanding that gives us an ability to have peace.
-When we understand the other fellow's viewpoint, and he understands ours, then we can sit down and work out our differences."
+“It is understanding that gives us the ability to have peace.
+When we understand the other fellow’s viewpoint, and he understands ours, then we can sit down and work out our differences.”

 Work on your own serenity.
 Get help understanding your emotions.
 Reading self-help books on relationships is helpful; however, the feedback and reflection you receive from a family therapist may be more productive.
 Your feelings of hurt, loss, and disappointment are legitimate, and how you process those emotions will have a great impact on the peacefulness of your divorce and your life right now.